-Despite the magnitude of the crisis, the UN Security Council (UNSC) has failed to adequately respond to the conflict in Yemen.
+All parties to the conflict have perpetrated indiscriminate attacks and targeted civilian infrastructure, amounting to possible war crimes and crimes against humanity.
+Despite the magnitude of the crisis, the UN Security Council has failed to adequately respond to the conflict in Yemen.
 A substantive UNSC resolution has not been passed since April 2015.

-The dissolution of the alliance between Houthi and pro-Saleh forces threatens to further fracture Yemeni society along tribal lines.
-Terrorist groups, such as AQAP and ISIL, are also trying to exploit tensions between Shia and Sunni populations to increase their influence.
+The dissolution of the alliance between Houthi and pro-Saleh forces, as well as political disputes amongst pro-government forces, threatens to further fracture Yemeni society.
+Terrorist groups, such as AQAP and ISIL, are also trying to exploit the conflict to increase their influence.

 All sides of the conflict appear manifestly unwilling or unable to uphold their Responsibility to Protect.

 During 2011 the UNSC adopted Resolution 2014, which condemned human rights violations by the government of former President Saleh and affirmed Yemen's primary responsibility to protect its population.